W3rni0/DownUnderCTF_2021/readme.md

 [substitution-cipher-i.sage](challenges//substitution-cipher-i.sage) | [output.txt](challenges//output_i.txt)

 ### Solution
-the encryption is known and works letter by letter, thus we can find the encryption of each letter and use that to inverse the ciphertext:
+The encryption is known and works letter by letter, thus we can find the encryption of each letter and use that to inverse the ciphertext:
 ```python
 from string import printable